 Is the manufacturing process for bamboo sheets truly sustainable?

 We prioritize responsible sourcing.
-Bamboo itself is a fast-growing, low-water-consuming resource that requires no pesticides.
-Our sheets are Oeko-Tex certified, ensuring they are free from harmful chemicals, resulting in a cleaner product for both you and the environment.
+Bamboo itself is a fast-growing resource that uses up to 70% less water than cotton.
+Our sheets are OEKO-TEX certified, tested free of harmful substances — a cleaner product for both you and the environment.

 Stop Sleeping Sticky.
 Start Sleeping Better.

 If unmanaged sleep humidity is the secret killer of your deep rest, the solution is simple and sustainable.
-Make the upgrade to the only bedding designed to keep your climate cool, dry, and clean, night after night.
+Make the upgrade to breathable, moisture-wicking bedding designed to keep your climate cool, dry, and fresh, night after night.
 Enjoy the restorative, non-sticky sleep you deserve.

 Shop the Moisture-Wicking Bamboo Sheets Now